Levofloxacin, 500 mg 5 pcs

 Overdose

-Based on data obtained in toxicological studies of levofloxacin in animals, the most important expected symptoms of acute
+Based on data obtained from toxicological studies of levofloxacin in animals, the most important expected symptoms of acute

-Levofloxacin overdose are symptoms of the central nervous system (disorders of consciousness, including confusion, dizziness and seizures).
+An overdose of levofloxacin causes symptoms of the central nervous system (impaired consciousness, including confusion, dizziness and convulsions).

-When levofloxacin is used in overdose, central nervous system effects have been observed, including confusion, seizures, hallucinations and tremors.
+When levofloxacin is used in overdose, central nervous system effects have been observed, including confusion, convulsions, hallucinations and tremors.

-In clinical and pharmacological studies conducted with doses of levofloxacin greater than therapeutic, prolongation of the QT interval was observed.
+In clinical pharmacological studies conducted with doses of levofloxacin exceeding therapeutic doses, prolongation of the QT interval was observed.

 Treatment of overdose

-In case of overdose, close patient monitoring is required, including electrocardiogram monitoring.
+In case of overdose, careful monitoring of the patient is required, including electrocardiogram monitoring.
 Treatment is symptomatic.
-In case of acute overdose gastric lavage and administration of antacids to protect the gastric mucosa are indicated.
-Levofloxacin is not excreted by dialysis (hemodialysis, peritoneal dialysis and continuous ambulatory peritoneal dialysis).
+In case of acute overdose, gastric lavage and administration of antacids are indicated to protect the gastric mucosa.
+Levofloxacin is not eliminated by dialysis (hemodialysis, peritoneal dialysis and continuous ambulatory peritoneal dialysis).
 There is no specific antidote.

 ---|---|